LIEUTENANT-GENERAL

 Born 27th September 1899 - Died 24th September 1993

 The only son of Field Marshal Sir Claud William Jacob, he was born at Quetta, India (now in Pakistan) on 27th September 1899, and died on 24th September 1993.
 He was known as Ian Jacob.
-On 27th August 1924 he married Cecil Bisset Treherne, daughter of Surgeon Major-General Sir Francis Harper Treherne KCMG.
+On 27th August 1924 he married Cecile Bisset Treherne, daughter of Surgeon Major-General Sir Francis Harper Treherne KCMG.
 Cecil was born on 7th January 1902 and died on 1th January 1991.
 They had two sons:

 He trained as an officer at the Staff College, Camberley (where he passed his examinations with record marks) and later at the Royal Military Academy Woolwich.
 He also studied at King's College, Cambridge.